logo

 counselor patient diagnosis asiseeit / Getty Images

-Many people find relief from their domatophobia by speaking with a mental health professional.
-Cognitive behavior therapy (CBT) and exposure therapy are the most effective treatments.
-Because of this, counselors will often combine the two.
-CBT focuses on teaching coping mechanisms to handle situations causing anxiety or fear.
-Exposure therapy helps reduce the reaction by exposing an individual to their phobia in a safe manner.
+Many people find real relief from domatophobia by speaking with a mental health professional.
+Cognitive behavior therapy (CBT) and exposure therapy are the most effective treatments available.

 therapy session cbt lorenzoantonucci / Getty Images

-In some cases, a person may need to take medications to help them overcome their phobia.
-Doctors may prescribe drugs to reduce anxiety or panic during the early stages of psychotherapy.
-They sometimes prescribe medications for short-term use in specific situations.
-Sedatives and beta-blockers are the most common medications.
+In some cases, you might need medication to help overcome the phobia.
+Doctors can prescribe drugs to help reduce your anxiety or panic during the early stages of psychotherapy.

 doctor patient prescription FatCamera / Getty Images